 It will also be noted that this resolution postponed the institution of such a system until after a thoroughgoing social revolution.
 However, it was not long before efforts were made to develop such a system in the present day, although without abandoning the hope of someday having a society in which it could be put into effect on a universal scale.
-The most widespread experiments of this kind were those begun when Francisco Ferrer founded his Modern School in Barcelona at the turn of the century.
-The idea soon caught on and spread over Spain and to other countries in varied forms.
-The schools flourished in Spain, despite frequent repressions by the State, until they were finally destroyed by Franco in 1939.
-These schools incurred the special hatred of the church through their rational approach to the subjects of religion and sex education, and because they were educating people whom the church thought were best left uneducated.
-Ferrer himself paid with his life in 1909 for the crime of trying to truly educate the mind.
+The most widespread experiments of this kind were those begun when Francisco Ferrer founded his Modern School in Barcelona at the turn of the individual to the State and that this will nullify to some extent the effectiveness of our direct action demonstration.
+Needless to say, the pacifists couldn't see my point and the others didn't think it important so the statement about writing to the officials was included.
+I went along with them, figuring this wasn't my show anyway.